christiansanchez-SE/LeetCode-Easy/README.md

 ## Introduction

 I am currently practicing coding problems on LeetCode to enhance my problem-solving skills and prepare for technical interviews.
 This repository is a collection of my solutions to these problems, categorized by difficulty and topic.
+The problems are done in both javascript and python.

 ## Problem List